 I don't think in terms of hurdles in my career or my clinical practice.
 I am about to complete my Doctorate of Professional Practice investigating a theoretical framework of acceptability for medical technology.
-The programme emphasises reflection in clinical practice.
-So, from a clinical perspective, it's not about hurdles but reflecting or reflexing and changing processes or practice.
+The programme emphasises reflection

 Regarding my career and development of the ketogenic service, I don't see an unsuccessful proposal as a hurdle but rather as a time to learn and pivot.
 In general, we are all afraid to fail.
 Developing the resilience to fail fast and pivot has worked well for me.